jhalmu/elixir-blog/README.md

 ## New start from differend source

 - Learining bit by bit.
 I write more... in blog when it is ready
+- Not yet functioning at all albait including functions in functional form

 To start your Phoenix server: